 The zero sum rules (2.10) were later interpreted [160] as yet another manifestation of Equivalence Principle (EP), as it was done earlier [161] for Ji sum rules.
-In turn, the smallness of δ_T , compatible with the existing HERMES data, was suggested [160] to be the new manifestation of Extended Equivalence 683 Principle (ExEP) [162-164] valid separately for quarks and gluons in non-perturbative QCD due to the 684 confinement and chiral symmetry violation.
-It was originally suggested for anomalous gravitomagnetic 685 moments [162, 164].
+In turn, the smallness of δ_T , compatible with the existing HERMES data, was suggested [160] to be the new manifestation of Extended Equivalence Principle (ExEP) [162-164] valid separately for quarks and gluons in non-perturbative QCD due to the confinement and chiral symmetry violation.
+It was originally suggested for anomalous gravitomagnetic moments [162, 164].
 In particular, it provides the rotation of spin in the terrestrial experiment with the angular velocity of Earth rotation.
-Let us stress, that it may seem trivial if spin is considered just as a 687 vector.
-However, it became highly non-trivial if the measurement of spin by the device rotating together 688 with Earth is taken into account.
-This is a particular example of the practical importance of the quantum 689 theory of measurement.
-Another example may be represented by the Unruh radiation in heavy-ion colli-690 sions [165], which implies that the particles production may be also considered as a quantum-mechanical 691 measurement in the non-inertial hadronic medium.
+Let us stress, that it may seem trivial if spin is considered just as a vector.
+However, it became highly non-trivial if the measurement of spin by the device rotating together with Earth is taken into account.
+This is a particular example of the practical importance of the quantum theory of measurement.
+Another example may be represented by the Unruh radiation in heavy-ion collisions [165], which implies that the particles production may be also considered as a quantum-mechanical measurement in the non-inertial hadronic medium.